hengenlab/Sleep_Wake_Scoring/README.md

                               INSTRUCTIONS

                      Welcome to Sleep Wake Scoring!

         The figure you're looking at consists of 3 plots:
         1. The spectrogram for the hour you're scoring
-        2. The random forest model's predicted states
+        2. The random forest model's predicted states/already scored states
         3. The binned motion for the hour

         TO CORRECT BINS:
         - click once on the middle figure to select the start of the bin you want to change
         - then click the last spot of the bin you want to change
         - now color change to turquoise of the selected region
         - switch to terminal and type the state you want that bin to become Valid values are 1, 2, 3, 4 and 5
               1 – Active Wake, Green
               2 – NREM, Blue
               3 – REM, red
-              4 micro-arousal (not used often)
-              5 – Quiet Wake, White
+              4 - micro-arousal, yellow (not used often) 5 – Quiet Wake, White
+              else - cyan (unknown states)

         VIDEO / RAW DATA:
         - if you hover over the motion figure you enter ~~ movie mode ~~
         - click on that figure where you want to pull up movie and the raw trace for the 4 seconds before, during, and after the point that you clicked

         CURSOR:
         - clicking figure (spectrogram) will created magenta dashed line across all 3 plots to check alignment.
         - clicking again removes old line and shows new line.

         EXITING SCORING:
-        - are you done correcting bins?
-        - are you sure?
-        - are you going to come to me/clayton/lizzie and ask how you 'go back' and 'change a few more bins'?
         - think for a second and then, when you're sure, press 'd'
+        - Would you like to save these sleep states?:y/n
-        - it will then ask you if you want to save your states and/or update the random forest model
+        - Would you like to update the model?: y/n n
             - choose wisely

         NOTES:
         - all keys pressed should be lowercase. don't 'shift + d'. just 'd'.
         - the video window along with the raw trace figure will remain up and update when you click a new bin don't worry about closing them or quitting them, it will probably error if you do.
-        - slack me any errors if you get them or you have ideas for new functionality/GUI design
-            - always looking to stay ~fresh~ with those ~graphics~
         - if something isn't working, make sure you're on Figure 2 and not the raw trace/terminal/video
         - plz don't toggle line while in motion axes, it messes up the axes limits, not sure why, working on it

-        coming soon to sleep-wake code near you:
-        - coding the state while you're slected in the figure, so you don't have to switch to terminal
-        - automatically highlighting problem areas where the model isn't sure or a red flag is raised (going wake/rem/wake/rem)
-        - letting you choose the best fitting model before you fix the states to limit the amont of corrections

-        ANOUNCEMENTS:
-        - if you're trying to code each bin individually (a.k.a. when it asks you if you want to correct the model you say 'no') it doesn't save afterward yet. you will have to manually save it after you're done for the time being

 ```
 #### Frequently asked question